 GLASA Board of Director meeting minutes are available upon request at the GLASA Office.

 Please note: GLASA MUST have a photocopy of your child's GOVERNMENT issued birth certificate within 48 hours of registration.
-This is for all new players and players that did not play in the Fall 2015 season.
+This is for all new players and players that did not play in the Spring 2016 season.
 GLASA will not accept ANY new player registrations without a birth certificate.